skip to content

 Arrest

-An 'arrest' is where a person is detained by another and is not free to leave.
+An arrest is where a person is detained by another and is not free to leave.

 A warrant for a person's arrest is a written authority from a magistrate or judge for the arrest of a named person.
 It authorises all police officers to arrest the person named whenever that person is found.
 It can be issued for an offence or for failing to attend court at a nominated time.

-People apprehended without a warrant must be delivered to the nearest police station as soon as possible [Summary Offences Act 1953 s 78(1)].
+A person apprehended without a warrant must be delivered to the nearest police station as soon as possible [Summary Offences Act 1953 s 78(1)].

-However, a person arrested without a warrant who is suspected of committing an indictable offence or an offence punishable by imprisonment of two years of more, can be detained for as long as it takes to investigate the offence or the prescribed period, whichever is the less [s 78(2)].
-The detention can be extended up to eight hours if authorised by a magistrate.
-During this time the person can be taken to places connected with suspected offences to assist police in their investigation [Summary Offences Act 1953 (SA) s 78].
+However, a person arrested without a warrant who is suspected of committing an indictable offence or an offence punishable by imprisonment of 2 years of more may be detained for as long as it takes to investigate the offence, up to a maximum of 8 hours [s 78(2)(a)].
+During this time, the person may be taken to places connected with suspected offences to assist police in their investigation [s 78(2)(b)]].

 Alternatives to arrest

-Arrest : Last Revised: Thu Dec 13th 2012
+Arrest : Last Revised: Tue Mar 4th 2025

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.